-A must visit is The Neck, pictured here with the Tasman Sea on one side a noticeably different level to the D’Entrecasteaux Channel on the other.
+A must-visit is The Neck, pictured here with the Tasman Sea on one side, a noticeably different level to the D’Entrecasteaux Channel on the other.
 In the evening, this area is home to fairy penguins adding to the captivating wildlife on the island.

-Once you’ve worked up an appetite hiking, you won’t want to miss the chance for a progressive dinner with fresh out-of-the-sea oysters at Get Shucked followed by lunch at the Bruny Island Wines, Australia’s southern most winery, finishing up with chocolate from the chocolate factory and cheese at Bruny Island Cheese.
+Once you’ve worked up an appetite hiking, you won’t want to miss the chance for a progressive dinner with fresh out-of-the-sea oysters at Get Shucked, followed by lunch at the Bruny Island Wines, Australia’s southernmost winery, finishing up with chocolate from the chocolate factory and cheese at Bruny Island Cheese.

-Fraser Island, Queensland, Australia
+62. Fraser Island, Queensland, Australia

 Contribution by JustGoTravelling

-To witness its true beauty in person you must take a boat across from mainland Australia, which is only a 20 min trip.
-Once you land on Fraser Island you will see why it is so beautiful.
-There a few landmarks which stand out, such as the Champagne Pools.
-These are naturally formed pools which when the tide comes in, creates a bubbling effect, almost like a jacuzzi.
+To witness its true beauty in person, you must take a boat across from mainland Australia, which is only a 20-minute trip.
+Once you land on Fraser Island, you will see why it is so beautiful.

+A few landmarks stand out, such as the Champagne Pools.
+These are naturally formed pools that, when the tide comes in, create a bubbling effect, almost like a jacuzzi.
 You can also visit the famous Lake McKenzie, made up of pure fresh rainwater which is so blue you could get lost in a gaze staring at it too long.

 The sand at the lake is also pure silica, the whitest sand you’ll ever witness.
 Fraser Island can only be explored with a four-wheel-drive car, which makes it even more memorable and thrilling.
 Driving on the famous 75-mile beach, it’s a joy to endure.